-Our strategy is to grow our owned-site operations under both the Comptoir Libanais and Shawa brands.
-While Comptoir Libanais is likely to remain the principal focus of our operations, Shawa provides the opportunity to offer our Lebanese food from a smaller footprint and therefore create greater flexibility to our roll-out plans.
+Our overarching strategy is to expand our owned-site operations, encompassing both the highly successful Comptoir Libanais and the Shawa QSR brand.
+While Comptoir Libanais will remain our primary focus, we recognise that Shawa offers us the opportunity to serve our delicious Lebanese cuisine from a smaller footprint, providing us with greater flexibility in our expansion plans.